 There are no presumptions made as to the religious backgrounds and beliefs and values of the children and the staff.
 We value the religious background of all members of the school community and hope that this will encourage individuals to share their own experiences with others freely.
 All religions and their communities are treated with respect and sensitivity and we value the links, which are, and can be made between home, school, and wider community.
 We acknowledge that each religion studied can contribute to the education of all our pupils.
 We promote teaching in Religious Education that stresses open enquiry and first-hand experiences wherever possible for both staff and children.
-The children visit the local Church three times a year for Harvest, Christmas and Easter.
-We have visits into school by representatives from different religions.
+The children visit the local Church and we have Cannon Keith who visits our school throughout the year.
+We also have visits into school by representatives from different religions.
 We also aim for our children to visit a synagogue, mandir and mosque as part of the curriculum.

 The children at our school enjoy learning about other religions.
 Through their R.E. learning, the children are able to make links between their own lives and those of others in their community and in the wider world.
 Through R.E. our children are developing an understanding of other people’s cultures and ways of life.